The Best Smart Coffee Machine In 2022

 Coffee via voice

-Given the name, it would be quite funny if this wasn’t a machine that you could make coffees with via voice command ;-).
+Given the name, it would be rather funny if this wasn’t a machine that you could make coffees with via voice command ;-).
 This is a collaboration between Lavazza and Alexa, it comes with Alexa in-built.

 Morning routine